sciZer0/newdiscoveries/a/README.md

 it’s extremely important to understand that DURING EVERY SINGLE SECOND of “free-falling” the same Energy is required to do the same Work — to increase Velocity of the pushed object by the same value of 9.8 m/s.

-Also, it is very important to understand that this wrong “official” formula for Work and Energy is base and thus strictly defines all other “official formulas“, incl. the “official” formula for potential Energy (Ep) and the “official” formula for kinetic Energy (Ek):
+Also, it is very important to understand that this wrong "official" formula for Work and Energy is base and thus strictly defines all other “official formulas“, incl. the "official" formula for potential Energy (Ep) and the "official" formula for kinetic Energy (Ek):

-which means that these “official” formulas for potential Energy (Ep) and kinetic Energy (Ek):
+which means that these "official" formulas for potential Energy (Ep) and kinetic Energy (Ek):

 are also absolutely wrong!

-This means that all of the “Official” Formulas for Work and Energy, while using them for calculations, literally generate nonsense.
+This means that all of the "Official" Formulas for Work and Energy, while using them for calculations, literally generate nonsense.

 And since all these wrong formulas also strictly define the dimensional formulas of the Joule (Joule =Newton*meter = kilogram*meter²/second²), it all means that the Joule is the absolutely wrong unit of measure for Work and Energy!